freesewing/markdown/org/docs/patterns/simon/fabric/en.md

 Thread count is expressed in numbers, like 60s, 80s, 100s and so on to 300s and more.

 There's a catch though.
-Numbers above 100s are typically made my twisting two yarns together.
+Numbers above 100s are typically made by twisting two yarns together.
 Like a 160s thread count means that two 80s yarns were twisted together for the thread.

 ## Single ply or Two ply